IndeemaSoftware/QSimpleScada/README.md

 ```

 Now your board controller is initialized.
 Next steps are setting ups widget resources.
 We’ve also developed a EEIoT library with a set of preconfigured widgets.
 You can download it at https://github.com/IndeemaSoftware/EEIoT and try it out as a start.
+Read wiki page to know rules on [how to create qml widgets that can be used by QSimpleScada](https://github.com/IndeemaSoftware/QSimpleScada/wiki/How-to-create-QML-Widgets)

 To use a widget collection:
 Call the function with url to QML resources to let the controller know the location of QML widgets: